Below are a few things to factor in when you begin to set clear objectives for your next sales kickoff.

 Find a way to measure your identified objectives.
 If you don’t have a way to measure them, they will likely fall by the wayside.
 You may have anecdotal evidence that they’re being accomplished, but nothing concrete.

 When you’re making a hefty SKO investment, even in a virtual environment, a measurable objective ensures you're getting the ROI on your event.
 Make sure you have a way to quantify whether or not your objectives have been achieved.
 Then, communicate the progress along the way, both to the cross-functional leadership team and throughout the sales organization.

 Your objectives need to be realistic.
 You may have high hopes for sales kickoff, but you need to be realistic about how much people can absorb and how long it takes for them to absorb things.
 Think one or two reasonable objectives, not five or six.
 Having clear objectives ensures that you are keeping the time, scope and resources you have at the forefront.
 Remember, realistic objectives set you up for success.

 5. Make them practical

 Similar to making them realistic, make sure they’re relevant and practical to what your sales teams do every day.
-The objectives should be able to be executed on immediately after the sales kickoff.
+Your sales teams should be able to be executed on your objectives immediately after the sales kickoff.
 This practicality ensures that you can carry the momentum of the SKO event into the day-to-day grind of the organization.